mmisw/mmiorr-docs/docs/gettingstarted.md

 * Search for any combination of subject, predicate, and object using the Data search fields.

-* Copy the ontologies URI to the clipboard, using the button with the clipboard icon.
+* Copy the ontology's IRI to the clipboard, using the button with the clipboard icon.

 * View or download the ontology in chosen formats; just choose from the list.